estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

    4. Reboot the database to allow the new parameter group to take effect.

-3. In the PostgreSQL client, run the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.
+3. In the PostgreSQL client, connect to your instance and run the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table and publication.
   ```sql
   CREATE USER flow_capture WITH PASSWORD 'secret';